system76/docs/content/live-disk.md

 ---
-title: Live Disk Creation (Other Operating Systems)
+title: Live Disk Creation
 description: >
-  Create and use bootable media on other operating systems.
+  Create and use bootable media to install or repair your OS.
 keywords:
   - Pop_OS!
   - USB